Kalichuza/ninjaAdminScripts/userMigration/README.md

     net use J: \\SERVER\Path\To\NetDrive /user:domain\administrator P4ssWord
     ```

-3. Initiate the transfer:
+4. Initiate the transfer from an admin account:
     ```powershell
     .\moveFolder2NetDrive.ps1 -source "C:\Path\To\Origin" -destination "J:" -username "domain\administrator" -password 'PassWord'
     ```
+5. On the target machine, create a new local user; sign in an out with that profile.

-4. On the target machine, map the J: drive and reverse the transfer to the new profile:
+6. Then, map the J: drive and reverse the transfer to the new profile:
     ```powershell
     net use J: \\SERVER\Path\To\NetDrive /user:domain\administrator P4ssWord
     .\moveFolder2NetDrive.ps1 -source "J:" -destination "C:\Users\NewProfile" -username "domain\administrator" -password 'PassWord'
+    ```
+7. Use a tool such as ProfWiz to point windows to the location of the new user profile directory.

+## 2. User Folder Cleanup Script

+### Usage Instructions

+1. Run the script to delete the user folder:
+    ```powershell
+    .\RemoveUserFolder.ps1 -folderName "username"
     ```